 These juicers are more expensive than the other appliances I have profiled.
 They are also usually large and bulky.
 All these features may be complicated to operate for a juicing beginner, too.

-- Juice will be delicious, fresh and packed with nutrients.
+- The juice will be delicious, fresh, and packed with

 - Juice retains freshness for longer.